MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment.md

 Active                           : True
 ```

 <a name=mac></a>Finally, if the container host is running inside of a Hyper-V virtual machine, MAC spoofing must be enable.
 This allows each container to receive an IP Address.
-To enable MAC address spoofing, run the following command on the Hyper-V host The VMName property will be the name of the container host.
+To enable MAC address spoofing, run the following command, on the Hyper-V host.
+The VMName property will be the name of the container host.

 ```powershell
 Get-VMNetworkAdapter -VMName <contianer host vm> | Set-VMNetworkAdapter -MacAddressSpoofing On